matth3wology/annotation_convert/README.md

 ### To Do:

 Not much todo.
 I think I will want to automate the seperation of training and validation.
+Also need to convert multiple classes since currently only one.
 Hmm..will work on repo later.